spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-features/table-feature-batch-actions.md

 Table Feature Batch Actions is a feature of the Table Component that allows triggering batch/multiple actions from rows.
 As Table Feature Batch Actions based on the [Table Feature Selectable](/docs/marketplace/dev/front-end/table-design/table-features/table-feature-selectable.html), make sure to register and to enable this feature via table config.
-Batch actions are functions that may be performed on multiple items within a table.
+Batch actions are functions that can be performed on multiple items within a table.
 Once the user selects at least one row from the table, the batch action bar appears at the top of the table, presenting the user with actions they can take.
 To exit or escape `batch action mode`, the user can deselect the items.